LitVISTA: A Benchmark for Narrative Orchestration in Literary Text: Introduction

-We introduce LitVISTA, a structurally annotated benchmark that makes narrative orchestration explicit in literary texts.
+Building on this framework, we introduce LitVISTA, a structurally annotated benchmark that makes narrative orchestration explicit in literary texts.
 LitVISTA represents stories as structured topologies rather than flat sequences, encoding narrative event functions and global dependency relations.
 Figure~\ref{fig:intro-example} illustrates how a literary passage is mapped into VISTA Space, yielding a VISTA-induced dependency topology.
 To this end, LitVISTA treats Verbs$^+$ as minimal narrative anchors, covering canonical verbs and event-denoting nominals, and annotates their roles in propagating narrative structure in a signal-like manner, as manifested in forward progression, lateral expansion, and intensity accumulation.
-As a result, LitVISTA enables systematic evaluation of models’ ability to orchestrate narrative dynamics across events within VISTA Space.
+As a result, LitVISTA enables systematic evaluation of models’ ability to recover narrative orchestration across events within VISTA Space.

 The contributions of this paper can be summarized as follows: \begin{itemize} \item We propose VISTA Space, a higher-dimensional representational framework that conceptualizes literary narrative understanding as the orchestration of events across structural dimensions, providing a unified view of human and model narrative representations. \item We introduce LitVISTA, a structurally annotated benchmark grounded in literary texts, which operationalizes VISTA Space for empirical evaluation by mapping narratives into structured event topologies. \item Through extensive analysis and evaluation on LitVISTA, we examine the narrative understanding capabilities of existing models, revealing systematic gaps in their ability to orchestrate narrative dynamics. \end{itemize}